Huntington's Disease Society of America (HDSA) Center of Excellence at the Neurological Institute of New York

 Columbia University's HDSA Center of Excellence offers comprehensive services for individuals affected by Huntington's Disease (HD) and their families.
 We provide direct patient care as well as opportunities to participate in research to better understand and treat HD.

 Our specialized multidisciplinary team of health professionals provides the highest level of clinical care for HD patients and their families.
 In addition to neurological, and psychiatric diagnosis and treatment, we offer social services, and a genetic counseling and testing program.
-Physical and occupational therapy are offered on-site.
+Physical and occupational therapy are offered on-site at the Neurological Institute at 710 W168th street.
 The Center operates on Fridays from 8:00 AM to 1:00 PM, by appointment only.
 We actively participate in the Huntington Study Group (HSG), a national consortium of HD Centers.
 We are currently recruiting for the following studies:

 Research